-Why Consuming Garlic can Assist Menopausal Women
+Why Consuming Garlic can Assist Women

-- Drops Your LDL — With heart disease being one of the biggest diseases plaguing American women, sustaining a healthy cholesterol is more important than it’s ever been.
-Garlic has the ability to lower your LDL and increase your good cholesterol.
-Garlic also can improve circulation, which bring down the potential of stroke and heart attack.
+- Lowers LDL — With heart disease being one of the highest killers of American women, keeping low LDL cholesterol is vital.
+Allicin can drop your LDL and increase your HDL.
+It also can improve blood flow, which lowers chances of stroke and heart attack.

 - Prevents Colds — Allicin can help you not catch viruses and make sure you get better faster from a virus you’ve already got.

 - Antifungal Benefits — Quite a few viruses and germs have grown to become immune to certain medicines, but Allicin has stayed the course.
 Garlic can help help and prevent viruses, fungus and bacteria of all sorts.

 - Drops Risk of Blood Clots — Since Allicin brings down bad cholesterol and increases a body’s circulation, it’s got the ability to lower the risk of ending up with a blood clot.
 Allicin is also known to assist the walls of blood vessels and can drop blood pressure.

 - Lowers Inflammation — Long-lasting inflammation which stems from diseases like arthritis can be lessened by consuming garlic.
 Some women in menopause may start to get arthritis, and Allicin can aid with its effects.